BeayemX/GitViper/README.md

 ### Known issues
 * `GitViperLoader.sh` hasn't been updated yet to work with the container
 * Autocompletion does not (yet?) work
+* Config file in the home directory will be ignored as it is not accessible

 ## How to use GitViper
 There are two python files you can use. `GitViper.py` is used to display the mainview for the current repository.
 Your current working directory has to be the root level of a git repository.
 Individual sections can also be display solely.
 You can see every command in the according section.